emcapsulation/terminal-snake-game/README.md

 # Singleplayer Terminal Snake Game

 ## Description
-This repo contains the code for a terminal snake game in under 50 lines of Python!
+The single-player directory contains the code for a terminal snake game in under 50 lines of Python.
 It was written using the curses library.

 I made a video about it on my YouTube channel: https://www.youtube.com/watch?v=ado_xHizvMc